 I graduated from the University of California, Davis in 2014 with a Bachelor of Science in Biotechnology and a minor in Philosophy.
 As an undergraduate, I worked in the laboratory of Dr. Elizabeth Mitcham studying transcriptional regulation in ripening pears.
 Following graduation, I worked at Genentech as a biologics manufacturing technician and found an interest in cancer drug development.
 From 2016-2020, I worked at Five Prime Therapeutics as a research associate, first in the Molecular Biology department under the supervision of Dr. Elizabeth Bosch and then as part of the Immuno-Oncology Discovery department under the supervision of Dr. Art Brace and Dr. Andrew Rankin.
 I contributed to several early discovery programs, including mechanistic studies and antibody characterization for a novel immune checkpoint molecule in collaboration with Bristol-Myers Squibb and a novel tumor-expressed receptor that can be directly targeted to arrest cell proliferation.

-In my free time, I enjoy baking cakes, hiking, running, and board gaming.
-I am also a big fan of escape rooms, with over 60 successful escapes so far.
+In my free time, I enjoy cooking/baking, hiking, running, and board gaming.
+I am also a big fan of escape rooms, with 60+ successful escapes so far.
 Recently, I have taken up ice cream making as a hobby, and am taking suggestions for new flavors.